jeremyf/hydramata-works/documents/lecture-notes.md

 I have been hesitant to bring more dependencies from Hydra into our development.

 What has been your experience of upgrades?

+As a community are we investing in the curation of tools for digital repositories?
+Are the tools that we are curating understood?
+Maintainable?
+Robust?
+Flexible?
+Durable?

+This is a long game that we are playing in digital repositories.
+Are we up for that wear and tear?
+Are our tools?

 ### Notes